julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 **Mia:**
 Well comment on it *less*.
 I’m trying to develop a *rapport*.

 I mean it’s been, what?
 Four hundred years since Shakespeare?
 There’s a global pandemic, we’re finally back to live theater, but… It’s just me up here?
 With accompaniment, but still.
-A poor… Miriam *who struts and frets her hour* (hour and a half?) *upon the stage…* And then… What?
-Heard no more?

-According to Aristotle, I shouldn’t even be up here in the first place.
-A tragic lead.
-He says *there is a type of manly valor* — this is a quote — *but valor in a woman, or unscrupulous cleverness is inappropriate.*
+Aristotle would not be impressed. *There is a type of manly valor*, he says, *but valor in a woman,  or unscrupulous cleverness is inappropriate.*

 And if you look up “Hero” — I know, I know, Miriam Webster, right? — a Hero is *the chief male character in a book, play, or movie*.
 And the first example is *a war hero.* Which… I was in a fight once.
 Like a physical… altercation.
 In middle school.
 A kid slapped me, and I fell down.
 That's the whole story, really.
-I cried for a while, and everyone laughed at me.
-The other… boys.
-I was a boy, then… Or we all thought…

-*[to Josie]* Did I tell you?
-I ran into my ex over the holidays?
+But there is a thing — does this happen to you?
+When people hear I’m trans — see me on stage or whatever — they tell me that I'm *brave*.
+Like my existence is some heroic feat.
+I know they mean well, but it's weird, right?

 **Josie:**
+I always hear that movie cliche. *You've got a lot of nerve, showing your face after what you've done.*

+**Mia:**
+Or maybe they mean *I'm sorry for what we'll do to you.* Like they see us already as a sacrifice — tragic, but unavoidable?

+**Josie:**
+Wait, is this a show about being trans?

+**Mia:**
+What?
+No… I hope not.
+I don’t want to tell that same old transition story, you know?
+“I was born in the wrong body, but I always _felt like a girl_” — whatever that means.
+Have you ever *felt like a girl*?

+**Josie:**
+Only when men talk over me.

+**Mia:**
+I just… I felt *frustrated*.

+**Josie:**
+Girls do feel frustrated, sometimes.

+**Mia:**
+Right?
+Oh, did I tell you, I ran into my ex?

+**Josie:**
 Your ex-wife?

 **Mia:**
-Yeah, she asked “is that’s why we didn’t work out?”
+Yeah, she wanted to get together.
+So we did, but basically just so she could ask “is that’s why we didn’t work out?”

 **Josie:**
 Because you’re trans?